spacetelescope/gwcs/docs/gwcs/selector_model.rst

 There are a couple of models in GWCS which help with managing discontinuous WCSs.
-Given (x, y) pixel indices, `~gwcs.selector.LabelMapperArray` returns a label (int or str) which uniquely identifies a location in a frame. `~gwcs.selector.RegionsSelector` maps different transforms to different locations in the frame of `~gwcs.selector.RegionsSelector.label_mapper`.
+Given (x, y) pixel indices, `~gwcs.selector.LabelMapperArray` returns a label (int or str) which uniquely identifies a location in a frame. `~gwcs.selector.RegionsSelector` maps different transforms to different locations in the frame of `~gwcs.selector._LabelMapper`.

 An example use case is an IFU observation.
 The locations on the detector where slices are projected are labeled with integer numbers.
 Given an (x, y) pixel, the `~gwcs.selector.LabelMapperArray`